Last updated Jan. 21 2021 | 2 min read

 A suitable training correction for a dog that has an outgoing personality and is on the stubborn side may cause trauma to a dog that is naturally sensitive and cannot emotionally handle such dog training tactics, even if both dogs are the exact same breed.

 Professional Obedience & Dog Breed Clubs

-The blame should rest upon whomever is running the group.
+The blame should rest upon whoever is running the group.
 However, choosing this leader is typically nothing more than a personality contest instead of their education and training history with canines.
-Criterion for the selection usually boils down to whomever is the most persuasive speaker, has had the longest membership, or even how bad the person wants the job.
+The criterion for the selection usually boils down to whoever is the most persuasive speaker, has had the longest membership, or even how bad the person wants the job.

 There was one group who selected the lead trainer and spokesperson solely based on the fact that she had the best working dog the year before.
-There ware no requirements about success in the dog training area.
+There were no requirements for success in the dog training area.

 Another group had a specific opening for just ‘trainer’ and the only requirement was that they had to have worked their own dog up to receive the Companion Dog Title.
 What training methods that person used, or whether or not it was positive or aggressive, had no bearing on the position.
 Pretty important stuff if you ask me, right?